priyanshi09/PUI2016_ps3369/HW6_ps3369/README.md

 #### Aaron D' Souza completed the code for the Assignment_2_Solutions with the help of the group.
 #### Achilles Saxby completed the Authorea paper publishing with extensive help from the group including editing and finalizi

+# FBB feedback
+good work on the analysis in place and tests appropriately chosen and performed. please look at the comments on the Authorea article though.
+Mostly the issues are issues with the linguistics organization, and wording.
+I recommand you read a few articles, say 1/week, from science journals like PLOSOne to understand scientific writing a bit better.